benhamner/Metrics/README.md

 PROPERTIES METRICS CAN HAVE
 ---------------------------

+(Nonexhaustive and to be added in the future)

  - Min or Max (optimize through minimization or maximization)
  - Binary Classification
    - Scores predicted class labels